-Dr Jess Manuela was born in Tasmania and has grown up in the Kingston area until she moved to Adelaide to pursue her dental degree.
+Dr Jess Manuela was born in Tasmania and grew up in the Kingston area before moving to Adelaide to pursue her dental degree.
 During her time at the University of Adelaide she received numerous awards and scholarships including the Australia and New Zealand Society of Paediatric Dentistry award, the Pierre Fauchard Academy award for leadership and clinical excellence and the Rotary Health Scholarship.
 In 2014, she founded Dental South in the charming suburb of Margate and in 2017 a second sister clinic in Blackmans Bay.

 Dr Manuela’s dedication to community and providing access to Tasmanian Aboriginal patients was recognised through being awarded the 2017 St Lukes Healthier Communities award, the 2017 Premier’s Young Achiever of the Year award, 2017 Telstra Young Business Owner for Tasmania and the 2018 Tasmanian Young Australian of the Year.
 She was also the chair person for oral health promotion for the Australian Dental Association Tasmanian Branch (2013-2016).